datavane/datavines-website/docs/intro.md

 # Introduction
 Know your data easier!

-DataVines is an easy-to-use data observability service platform that supports multiple metric.Data quality is used to ensure the accuracy of data in the process of integration and processing.
+Datavines is an easy-to-use data observability service platform that supports multiple metric.Data quality is used to ensure the accuracy of data in the process of integration and processing.
 It is also the core component of DataOps.